a-b/leda/doc/http_server.md

 HTTP
 ====

-To add functionality of a generic htttp server one has to create new instance of `HttpServer` class with `on_request` field initialized
+To add functionality of a generic HTTP server one has to create new instance of `HTTPServer` class with `on_request` field initialized

-## `HttpServer` class
+## `HTTPServer` class

 Fields: